1st Cavalry Army: Effectiveness

 The wars of the Civil War period were fundamentally ones of maneuver and ones the Red Army was initially unwilling to fight.
 The Bolsheviks, as ever, saw things in terms of class and so to them the idea of reviving the originally aristocratic cavalry was inconceivable, whilst their military specialists saw cavalry as of little potency on a post-world war battlefield.
 Once the example of the White cavalry had proved these sentiments untenable, Trotsky would lead an initiative from September 1919 to greatly expand the cavalry arm of the Red Army with his rallying cry of 'Proletarians, to Horse!'
 The fruits of his efforts would be the 1st Cavalry Corps, an ironically rural force, which would go on to be the 1st Cavalry Army.
 The 1st Cavalry was a defining factor in Soviet success on the battlefield.
 Amongst a sea of poorly trained conscripts, the Cavalry Army was one amongst few Red Army units that could be considered 'elite' and one amongst even fewer that could provide the necessary mobility to so utterly defeat the counterrevolution.

 One potential reason for the 1st Cavalry Army's military prowess was its internal sense of community.
 Many of its squadrons were simply renamed partisan groups who were each raised from a single village.
 Beyond just having a personal connection with their fellow fighters, many soldiers had brought their families with them to the front.
 A village on horseback would be an apt description of the wagon trails filled with cavalrymen's families.
-Each soldier in the 1st Cavalry wasn't just fighting for political aims but the immediate lives of his friends and loved ones.
+Each soldier in the 1st Cavalry wasn't just fighting for political aims, but for the safety of their friends and loved ones.
 (Note: In late 1919, Budyonny noted with much chagrin that the 4th Division was feeding 9,800 mouths despite only containing 3,500 fighters.
 He would remind his men that this was 'a fighting army and not a charitable institution' but this seemed ineffectual to sway their sentiments.)